Mantis shrimp: Suggested advantages of visual system

 What advantage sensitivity to polarisation confers is unclear; however, polarisation vision is used by other animals for sexual signaling and secret communication that avoids the attention of predators.
 This mechanism could provide an evolutionary advantage; it only requires small changes to the cell in the eye and could easily lead to natural selection.

-The eyes of mantis shrimps may enable them to recognise different types of coral, prey species (which are often transparent or semitransparent), or predators, such as barracuda, which have shimmering scales.
+The eyes of mantis shrimp may enable them to recognise different types of coral, prey species (which are often transparent or semitransparent), or predators, such as barracuda, which have shimmering scales.
 Alternatively, the manner in which they hunt (very rapid movements of the claws) may require very accurate ranging information, which would require accurate depth perception.
+The capacity to see UV light may enable observation of otherwise hard-to-detect prey on coral reefs.

-During mating rituals, mantis shrimps actively fluoresce, and the wavelength of this fluorescence matches the wavelengths detected by their eye pigments.
+During mating rituals, mantis shrimp actively fluoresce, and the wavelength of this fluorescence matches the wavelengths detected by their eye pigments.
 Females are only fertile during certain phases of the tidal cycle; the ability to perceive the phase of the moon may, therefore, help prevent wasted mating efforts.
 It may also give these shrimps information about the size of the tide, which is important to species living in shallow water near the shore.

-The capacity to see UV light may enable observation of otherwise hard-to-detect prey on coral reefs.

-Researchers suspect that the broader variety of photoreceptors in the eyes of mantis shrimps allows visual information to be preprocessed by the eyes instead of the brain, which would otherwise have to be larger to deal with the complex task of opponent process color perception used by other species, thus requiring more time and energy.
+Researchers suspect that the broader variety of photoreceptors in the eyes of mantis shrimp allows visual information to be preprocessed by the eyes instead of the brain, which would otherwise have to be larger to deal with the complex task of opponent process colour perception used by other species, thus requiring more time and energy.
 While the eyes themselves are complex and not yet fully understood, the principle of the system appears to be simple.
 It has a similar set of sensitivities to the human visual system, but works in the opposite manner.
-In the human brain, the inferior temporal cortex has a huge number of colour-specific neurons, which process visual impulses from the eyes to create colourful experiences.
+In the human brain, the inferior temporal cortex has a huge number of colour-specific neurons, which process visual impulses from the eyes to extract colour information.
 The mantis shrimp instead uses the different types of photoreceptors in its eyes to perform the same function as the human brain neurons, resulting in a hardwired and more efficient system for an animal that requires rapid colour identification.
-Humans have fewer types of photoreceptors, but more colour-tuned neurons, while mantis shrimps appears to have fewer colour neurons and more classes of photoreceptors.
+Humans have fewer types of photoreceptors, but more colour-tuned neurons, while mantis shrimp appear to have fewer colour neurons and more classes of photoreceptors.

+However, a study from 2022 failed to find unequivocal evidence for a solely "barcode"-like visual system as described above.
+Stomatopods of the species Haptosquilla trispinosa were able to distinguish high and low-saturation colors from grey, contravening Thoen and colleagues.
+It may be that some combination of color opponency and photoreceptor activation comparison/barcode analysis is present.